 - Support the 5G to EPS Handover by providing the target MME ID to GMLC as part of the LCS Service response.

 - Support interaction with NWDAF to obtain UE related analytics to assist with UE location verification for NR satellite access.

+- Store UE user plane availability status received from a UE and send the UE user plane availability status along with the received location request to an LMF.